cockroachdb/docs/v19.2/gssapi_authentication.md

 ## Requirements

-- A working Active Directory or Kerberos Environment
+- A working Active Directory or Kerberos environment
 - A Service Principal
-- A GSSAPI-compatable Postgres Client (psql, etc)
+- A GSSAPI-compatable Postgres Client (psql, etc.)
 - A client machine with a Kerberos client installed and configured

 ## Configuring KDC for CockroachDB